 Tips for increasing the success rate of Mac deleted file recovery

-To increase the chances of successful data recovery, here are a few tips to help you find your lost data and get it back to the fullest extent possible before the data recovery process.
+To increase the chances of successful data recovery, here are a few tips to help you find your lost or deleted files and get them back to the fullest extent possible before the data recovery process.